Who doesn’t love the look of the color-changing birch leaves and the tree’s exquisite silvery bark?

 7. Grayswood Ghost Birch Tree

-This as well is one tree that can be highly serviceable in landscaping.
+This is also one tree that can be highly serviceable in landscaping.

-With this option, you get a snow-white bark coupled with its dark green leaves.
-Even more, it transforms occasionally into golden cream color.
+With this option, you get a snow-white bark and dark green leaves that occasionally transform into a golden cream color.

-We’ve got to say.
-The tree is truly a sight to behold.
-In case you’re in doubt, it has its Award of Garden Merit of the Royal Horticultural Society to prove it.
+The tree is truly a sight to behold, and its Award of Garden Merit of the Royal Horticultural Society is there to prove it.

-Just like the little king birch tree, Grayswood Ghost also requires very little or no maintenance.
-It is the perfect plant to use as a specimen or as a borderline.
+Like the little king birch tree, the Grayswood Ghost also requires little or no maintenance.
+It is the perfect plant to use as a specimen or a borderline.

-It would interest you to know that Grayswood Ghost thrives well in wet soil.
-So, if you have got a garden close to a stream or pond, this would be the right choice.
+This birch species thrives well in wet soil.
+So, this would be the right choice if you have a garden close to a stream or pond.

 8. Erman’s Birch Tree

 It also can be called the Betula ermanii.
 This particular birch tree exudes grace and beauty.
-If you’re looking to give your garden some life, then it’s a great choice.
+If you want to give your garden some life, it’s one of the greatest choices.

-Also, thanks to its growth rate, it is a perfect fit for landscaping.
+Also, thanks to its growth rate, this tree is a perfect fit for landscaping.
 It is always attractive and elegant in respective of the season.
 Concurrently, it also requires little or no maintenance.
 You can also use it in a wide range of soils.

 9. River Birch Tree

 It is also known as the Betula Nigra.
 They have ornamental trunks coupled with scaly bark.
-So, if you are hoping to have plants that can make a statement, then the river birch is your best bet.
+So, if you hope to have plants that can make a statement, the river birch is your best bet.

-The River birch also has varieties with less dramatic barks that would complement the colors of several other foliages.
+The River birch also has varieties with less dramatic barks that would complement the colors of several other foliage.
 An example is Heritage’ which has a lighter gray bark.